nocomplexity/SecurityArchitecture/10-using-oss.rst

 usually the result of little confidence or expensive mistakes made in the past.
 The great advantage of using OSS security and privacy products is that you can be very flexible in how you organize crucial support issues for a product.
-Of course when you rebuild the product it will be hard to find people who can easily resolve problems.
+Of course when you rebuild the product it is hard to find people who can easily resolve problems.
 Some OSS security and privacy products have a commercial version for which you can get paid support.
-But when the commercial version differs from the OSS version you are not dealing with a healthy OSS project anymore.
+But when the commercial version differs from the OSS version you are not dealing with a healthy OSS project any more.

 A large and well known OSS security and privacy project has many excellent people within the community who are willing to provide